Pickleball 101

 What are pickleball paddles?

-Pickleball paddles are unique to the sport but share similar qualities to pong pong paddles or padel padles.
+Pickleball paddles are unique to this paddle sport but share similar qualities to ping pong paddles or padel paddles.
 There are hundreds of pickleball paddles on the market and finding the right one can seem overwhelming.

 Paddles are made from graphite, composite, or wood.
 A paddle's size cannot be more than 24 inches in total.